sem CLI Reference#

 --pipelines [list of pipelines]

-Please refer to the Examples section to learn more about the use
+Please refer to the Examples section to learn more about using the sem create notification

 command.